andreasabel/inCode/entry/functor-combinatorpedia.md

 enhanced structure"?
 Well, for example, the type `newtype ListF f a = ListF [f a]` is essentially a list of `f a`s. `hmap` will swap out and replace each `f a`, but it must *preserve the relative order* between each of the original `f a`s.
-And it must preserve the length of the list.
+It must also preserve the *length* of the list.
 It's a complete "in-place swap".
 This is formalizing by requiring `hmap id == id` and `hbimap id id == id`.